 - Equipment such as a walker, wheelchair or crutches

 - Favorite books, videos, stuffed toys, etc. (Please label with your child’s name.)

 - Most patients require an overnight hospital stay.
 If the catheter also must be replaced, it will require a five-day stay.

 Here are some things you can expect during your recovery.

 - You will have an IV (intravenous tube) that provides pain medicine.

 - You will wear a wrap around your waist and stomach called an abdominal binder.
 It will support the pump and prevent swelling in the areas.

 - If the catheter is replaced, you must lie flat for approximately three days.
 You can lie on your back or side as long as your head is not elevated.

-- One person is welcome to sleep overnight in your room throughout the hospital stay.
+- One or two adults are welcome to sleep overnight in your room throughout the hospital stay.
 However, we ask that no siblings stay overnight.